fnv234/61040-portfolio/assignments/assignment2.md

 ## User Journey - meet Emma

 Emma is a graduate student who recently developed a love for matcha but struggles to find good places beyond the one cafe she knows.
 She wants to explore more options while avoiding disappointing experiences.

-1. Step 1 — Discovery Need
 Emma opens matchamatch after a friend's recommendation.
-The onboarding explains how she can discover matcha places and track her experiences.
-She grants location access and sets her basic preferences for traits like sweetness and strength for her personal tracking.
+The onboarding screen explains how she can discover matcha places and track her experiences.
+She grants location access and sets her basic preferences for sweetness and strength levels that will help with her personal tracking and recommendations.
+The app briefly shows her how saving places and logging experiences will build her personal matcha guide.

-2. Step 2 — Exploring Options
-On the Home/Discovery Map, Emma sees pins for 8 matcha places, including several she's never heard of.
-She can filter by specifics like distance from her location.
-Tapping on one shows details like hours, photos if available, and other details.

-3. Step 3 — Saving Interesting Places
-Emma finds 3 promising places and saves them to her personal collection for future visits.
-These saved places now appear highlighted on her map and in her "Saved Places" view.

-4. Step 4 — First Experience
-Emma visits one of her saved places and tries their ceremonial matcha.
-Afterward, she opens the app and logs her experience: 4-star rating, notes about the perfect froth and slightly sweet taste, plus a photo of the beautiful presentation.

-5. Step 5 — Building Personal Collection
-Over three weeks, Emma visits 4 more places, logging each experience with ratings and detailed notes.
-Some are great discoveries (5 stars), others disappointing (2 stars).
-Her Personal Collection now shows both saved places for future visits and tried places with her personal ratings.

-6. Step 6 — Confident Decision Making
+Emma lands on the Home/Map screen showing an interactive map with a few matcha place pins around her area, including several she's never heard of.
+She can see distance from her location and filter by preparation styles like ceremonial or latte.
+Tapping on an intriguing pin called "Zen Tea House" takes her to the Place Detail screen, which shows photos, hours, price range, and preparation styles offered.
+She taps "Save" to bookmark it for later, then explores two more places the same way, saving the most promising ones.
+The next week, Emma visits Zen Tea House and tries their ceremonial matcha.
+Impressed by the perfect froth and subtle sweetness, she opens the app and navigates to the Log Entry screen.
+She rates it 5 stars, adjusts sliders for sweetness and strength, adds notes about the "perfect froth texture and beautiful presentation," and uploads a photo of the elegant ceramic bowl.
+After saving her log, she feels satisfied having captured exactly what made this experience special.

+Over the following weeks, Emma visits 4 more saved places, logging each experience immediately afterward through the same Log Entry process.
+Her Collection screen now shows two organized sections: "Saved Places" (her future to-visit list) and "Logs" (her personal rating history).
+When she filters the logs for 4+ stars, she can quickly see her top discoveries.
+Each logged experience includes her detailed notes, making it easy to remember what made each place memorable or disappointing.

-When Emma's parents visit, she opens her Personal Collection, filters for 4+ star experiences, and confidently takes them to her highest-rated spot.
-She can explain exactly why it's special based on her logged notes about preparation style and taste.
+When Emma's parents visit, she opens her Collection screen, reviews her logged experiences, and confidently takes them to Zen Tea House - her highest-rated spot.
+She can explain exactly why she chose it based on her logged notes about preparation quality and taste. matchamatch has transformed her from someone who knew one good place into a confident matcha explorer with a curated, searchable personal guide to her city's best options.

-7. Final Outcome
-matchamatch solves both Emma's discovery problem (finding new places) and organization problem (remembering experiences).
-She can discover places on the map, save promising ones, and build a personal reference of her actual experiences - no complex algorithms needed, just discovery, saving, and memory tracking.